ytakemon/2018-07-30-Intro2R/_episodes/08-plot-ggplot2.md

 ## F-statistic:  3192 on 1 and 1702 DF,  p-value: < 2.2e-16
 ~~~
 {: .output}

-Looking at the p-value, this shows that there is significant positive relationship between life expectacy and log-transformed GDP per capita.
+Looking at the p-value, this shows that there is significant positive relationship between life expectancy and log-transformed GDP per capita.
 Let's add the linear regression line equation and its significance to the plot!

 To do this we need to extract this information from the `summary()`, and print out `y = ax+b`.